jbagwell27/fdd-docs/installation/discord-bot.md

 ### Enable Developer Mode

-Before you can add a bot, you need to enable developer mode on your account.
+Although it's not required, It helps to enable "Developer Mode" on your Discord account.

 Go to your Discord Settings
 ![](devmode1.png)